dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

   align="center"
 >}}

-This is the easiest part because it is intuitive.
-According to the figure there are two monitors which can be represented with an array.
-And workspaces which are branching out of the monitor.
+In this construct, the monitors stay at the topmost level.
+These monitors are the parents of workspaces.

 ## Monitors

-If we analyze the source then we will see that monitors are not represented as a multi-branched tree rather, a single branched one i.e. a linked list.
+If we analyze the source then we will see that monitors are not represented as a multi-branched tree rather, as a single-branched one i.e. a linked list.
 Where the current monitor has links to the previous and next monitors.

 {{< highlight c "anchorlinenos=true,hl_inline=false,linenos=inline,hl_lines=303 16-17,linenostart=288" >}}